waleedalmutiry/EpiILM/README.md

 ```

 ### Network-based ILMs:
-Similar to the above, but we use SIR network-based ILMs with the inclusion of both susceptibility and transmissibility covariates.
-So, we start with generating undirected binary contact network for a population of 500 individuals.
+Now we consider SIR network-based ILMs containing both susceptibility and transmissibility covariates.
+So, we start with generating an undirected binary contact network for a population of 500 individuals (for illustration).
 ```s
 # Load the EpiILM package
 library("EpiILM")